Damaniel/DamPBN/README.md

 ### What's left to do?

-Lots.
-Many of these I'll do, but some probably not.
-These include:
-- Dump options to file
-- Sound effects
-- (and plenty of other stuff I haven't thought of yet)
+Right now, the only other feature I might add is some sound effects, but I don't think that would add very much.
+Functionally, I think the game is complete.

+Outside of the game, I need to finish up the manual, which is mainly adding the option section, make the terminology more consistent ('Image' instead of 'Picture'), and check for typos/incorrect stuff.

 ### Current bugs to fix
-- None currently
+- None that I know of, but I'm sure there's plenty.

 ### Additional notes
-- Currently, images can be up to 320x200 pixels in size, with up to 64 colors.
+Currently, images can be up to 320x200 pixels in size, with up to 64 colors.
+There are two Image versions:
+ - version 1 only supports square/rectangular images (i.e. every square in a X x Y region needs to be a color)
+ - version 2 allows non-square/irregular images.
+The tools that create these use a transparency mask to determine which squares will need to be colored and which won't.
+ - Version 2 is backward and forward compatible.
+The version 1 reader will skip version 2 data, and the version 2 reader treats the version 1 files like earlier versions of the game.

 ## Screenshots
 ![In-game](https://user-images.githubusercontent.com/1784332/170628027-d92280e7-9306-422f-be59-8887636a4a65.png)